jaycapist/jaycapist.github.io/essays/introduction-to-cs.md

 ---

   # Evasion
   Truthfully, I did not want to do computer science, so I avoided it.
 It seemed too preordained; a 'techy' kid will grow into the 'techy' career.
 He fixed that computer; he made that computer; he likes video games; he knows how to fix what I do not, etc. It was not my only reason, but it was my primary reason for avoiding it; I did not want to fall into the stereotypical mould.
 However, I eventually decided that I needed something to do.
 Sure enough, I started to work towards a Bachelor of Science in Computer Science.

   # Inevitable?
-  As I had never taken a CS class, I started with the 'Intro to Programming' classes.
+  I had never taken a CS class, I started with the 'Intro to Programming' classes.
 These courses were eye-opening.
 The process and completion of solving a problem or accomplishing a task were more than just gratifying.
 Quickly, I developed a deep appreciation for the methods and elegance of software development.
 What began as a reluctant choice soon became a genuine passion for problem-solving through code.

   # Further Interests
   As I immersed myself in the subject, I discovered a few interests I look forward to immersing in.
 Database management, cloud platforms, data analytics, and visualization will become the focal points of my self-studies.
 My growing passion for these areas led me to explore data engineering as a potential pathway.